-We enjoyed a buffet breakfast at the hotel…mostly European style.
-We had to check out by 11, so we packed our bags and left them in the common area for Quark Expeditions to pick up while we took a “taxi” tour with 13 others.
+We enjoyed a buffet breakfast at the hotel…mostly European.
+We had to check out by 11 and well before our boarding time for our ship.
+As a result, we packed our bags and left them in the common area for Quark Expeditions to pick up while we took a “taxi” tour with 13 others.
 It was more like a shuttle bus tour.
-I’m thankful we were able to find a short and relaxing activity before boarding the ship for our circumnavigation around the island!
+I’m thankful we were able to find a short and relaxing activity around Longyearbyen and Spitsbergen before embarking on our circumnavigation around Svalbard!

 Tour of Longyearbyen and Spitsbergen